watem-sedem/watem-sedem/docs/choices.rst

 segment starts at a confluence of different rivers and it stops at the next confluence.
 CN-WS has the option to make a summary of the results per river segment.
-For every segment some statistics like the total sediment input, total discharge or the sediment concentration is calculated.
+For every segment some statistics like the total sediment input, total discharge or the sediment concentration are calculated.
 A full list of the generated output per segment is given below.

 River segments are defined in a :ref:`separate raster <riversegmentfile>`.
 This